zepto-lang/datetime/README.md

 # datetime

-A minimal datetime converter for zepto, more or less based on Python datetime (but heavily inspired by it).
+A minimal datetime converter for zepto, more or less based on Python datetime (or heavily inspired by it).

 It is not done yet (i.e. time zones are probably implemented wrongfully).